Major Markus ‘Siege’ Brisbane

 Siege likes these Cygnar solos, which can be taken in multiple themes.

-- Captain Arlan Strangewayes – A good repair option, and Power Booster is great for a marshalled Defender.
-Explosivo with spray is also a nasty combo against low ARM targets.
+- Captain Arlan Strangewayes – A good repair option, and Empower is great for Siege's jacks because he wants to camp as much focus as possible..
+Explosivo with sprays is also a nasty combo against low ARM targets.

 - Journeyman Warcaster – Put Arcane Shield on a key jack or your warcaster.
 Park Siege inside his Foxhole to give him a better DEF than Caine and with this spell he'll have the same ARM as a Khador 'jack.